 What does tinnitus sound like?

-Tinnitus can sound in lots of different ways but one of the most common is a whistling sound.
-Here is a common example.
+Tinnitus can sound in lots of different ways but one of the most common is a whistling noise.

-- If you want to know what tinnitus sounds like, you can listen to an example at the link above.
+If you want to know what tinnitus sounds like, you can listen to an example at the link below.
 Keep in mind that these sounds are not exact representations of what everyone with tinnitus hears, but only approximate simulations.
-The sound differs from person to person and can even vary for the same person.
+The noise differs from person to person and can even vary for the same person.

 - There are different ways to determine your frequency, but a common way is to compare it to an external sound that has a known frequency.
 This is called tinnitus matching and can be done using an audiometer or an online tool.
 The aim is to find the sound that best matches the fundamental tone that you hear most of the time.